AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/course-presets.md

 - **PDF:** The PDF output preset allows you to publish course content in a professional, print-ready format.
 The PDF format makes it ideal for sharing content for review or archival purposes.

-For a video overview on how to create, configure and generate output for a preset, view For [Create and configure presets](https://video.tv.adobe.com/v/3469529/aem-guides-learning-content)
+For a video overview on how to create, configure and generate output for a preset, view [Create and configure presets](https://video.tv.adobe.com/v/3469529/aem-guides-learning-content).